 4) The mental anguish and pain suffered by the individual;

 You should ask an attorney about this question.
 Our position is that you should retain the hip implant hardware with an approved medical device retrieval company per an agreed protocol.
 We have retained a company that works directly with the hospital and surgeon in having the device preserved for any subsequent testing and/ or failure analysis.
 This is a very important decision because the removed hardware will become critical evidence in your claim against Stryker in the days ahead.
-It is your hardware because you paid for it so do not let anyone tell you anything to the contrary.
+It is your hardware because you or your insurance company paid for it so do not let anyone tell you anything to the contrary.
 If you have questions about the retention of your implanted hardware give us a call as we are happy to help.